byjg/php-crypto/README.md

 **Important Note**

-Besides the keys are random, you cannot change it after encrypt the code.
-If you do this the encrypted code cannot be restored to the original text.
+Besides the keys are random, you cannot change it after encrypt some text otherwise the encrypted text cannot be restored to the original text.

 ## Example